awegroup/template-python/README_dev.md

     "matplotlib>=3.7.1"
      ]
    ```
-5. Add developer dependencies if you like
+5. Add developer dependencies if you like, example:
   ```bash
     [project.optional-dependencies]
     dev = [